oyown/oyown/README.md

 # Wtf if this?
 This is my portfolio, and oyown is how you pronounce my name.
-I'm fun at parties ok shut up.
+I'm fun at parties ok shut up. ok this is a test